molily/molily.de/_posts/2017-07-20-android-browsers.md

 The **main menu** can be opened from the bottom bar.
 I think it’s one of the strengths of UC Browser.
 All important features are easily accessible and clear to understand thanks to proper use of icons.

 When swiping right, there are settings for changing the display of the current page: change font size, color theme, fit to screen vs. zoom.
-These are vital tools to make web sites more readable.
+These are vital tools to make websites more readable.

 After some browsing, a dialog pops up and asks me to rate the app on the Play Store or to leave feedback on the UC Help Center.